 SAN FRANCISCO (May 24, 2007) — One of the world's most innovative museum building programs—a record-setting, sustainable new home for the California Academy of Sciences—is nearing completion in San Francisco's Golden Gate Park.
 Expected to be the first museum to earn a LEED Platinum certification, the new Academy will be topped with a 2.5-acre living roof and will employ a wide range of energy-saving materials and technologies.
 Designed by Pritzker Prize winner Renzo Piano, the new building will stand as an embodiment of the Academy's mission to explore, explain and protect the natural world.
 Construction of the new facility, which began in September of 2005, is scheduled to reach completion by the end of October of this year.
 Over the next few months, the plants will be installed on the living roof (installation begins this week), the curved glass will be installed in the rainforest dome and over the piazza, and the concrete finishing slabs will be poured for the floors.
 The museum will then spend a year building out the new exhibits and moving the live animals and research specimens into their new home.
 The new Academy will open to the public in October of 2008.

 The California Academy of Sciences is one of the world's preeminent natural history museums and is an international leader in scientific research about the natural world.
-Founded in 1853 as the first scientific institution in the West, the Academy is now home to the Kimball Natural History Museum, Steinhart Aquarium and Morrison Planetarium, as well as eight research departments and over 20 million scientific specimens.
+Founded in 1853 as the first scientific institution in the West, the Academy is now home to the Kimball Natural History Museum, Steinhart Aquarium and Morrison Planetarium.
+The Academy also conducts research in 11 fields of study, and houses over 20 million scientific specimens.
 This major new initiative builds on the Academy's distinguished history and deepens its commitment to advancing scientific literacy, engaging the public, and documenting and conserving Earth's natural resources.

 "Science is more influential and relevant to our daily lives than ever before, and natural history museums can and must deal head-on with the issues of the 21st century," said Academy Executive Director Dr. Gregory Farrington.
 "Our goal is to create a new facility that will not only hold powerful exhibits but serve as one itself, inspiring visitors to conserve natural resources and help sustain the diversity of life on Earth."